 Route Mapping

-Once the cuOpt solver returns-optimized routes, the route optimization workflow uses OSRM again to visualize the routes.
-OSRM parses the cuOpt solver response, converts locations to coordinate points, and then maps the routes.
+Once the cuOpt solver returns-optimized routes, the route optimization AI workflow uses the Open Source Routing Machine (OSRM) API as an open-source router which uses OpenStreetMap.
+OSRM parses the cuOpt solver response, converts locations to coordinate points and then maps the routes.
 These optimized routes inherently include driving directions for each order.